riccardo-giovarelli/anagrams-factory/README.md

 The main goal of this project is learn and deepen some interesting technologies like Angular 2 and TypeScript.

+## Main requirements

+Node.js and Doker

 ## Installation

-With Node.js clone or download this repository and run `npm install`.
+Clone or download the repository and run `npm install`.

 ## Development server